Cost of LivingUpdated May 2026

 Is the Nevada state average different from Carson City's?

-Nevada's state average for rent prices is $1,753, which is lower than Carson City's average of $1,780.
-This means Carson City is on the pricier side even within its own state.
+Nevada's state average for rent prices is $1,597, which is actually higher than Carson City's $1,248.
+Carson City is one of the more affordable cities within Nevada for this category.

 ← All costs in Carson CityRent Prices in all cities →All Cost of LivingNevada overviewCan I afford Carson City?Living alone in Carson CitySalary needed in Carson City